 It’s best to contact a lawyer as soon as possible to make sure you don’t miss any deadlines and are doing everything you can to seek the recovery you and your family need and deserve.

-There is no one way that pain and suffering damages are calculated across the board.
+There is no one way that pain and suffering damages are calculated in motorcycle accidents.
 However, there are certain methods that are most common.
 Your motorcycle accident lawyer will likely use one of them to determine what your pain and suffering should be worth in your claim.

 What Pain and Suffering Mean in a Motorcycle Accident Case